Sim2Team/Optimum-Alfred-Bot/README.md

 **Some fun commands for the bot, such as generating a random value.**

 - [x] `Quiz [Game] [ID]` - Some Quiz fun stuff.
-Provide the game name as the first argument, then optional the Quiz ID to get the correct answer for that question.
+Provide the game name as the first argument, then optional the Quiz ID to get the Quiz of a specific ID.
 - [x] `Random [Min Value] [Max Value]` - Just generates a random value between a Min and Max value.
 - [x] `Xizzlefied [Message]` / `Xizzified [Message]` - Sorta like Owoify and modifying words, but instead with Xizzle and shuffling the word order.
 You can also use '-l' as the first argument to use the last message instead.